kirtfitzpatrick/writer-reader/README.md

 A company's infrastructure setup could be made up of any number of different types of environments and systems.
-The most basic system is a series of environments, dev, prod-us, prod-eu, etc. and a central account for things like pipelines, master domains, identity management and anything else that must be centrally managed.
+The most basic system is a series of environments, dev, prod-us, prod-eu, etc. and a central account for things like pipelines, master domains, identity management, etc.
 However systems can get a lot more complex than that so implementation is left as a task for the user.
 The good news is since Jigs are representative of the logical organization of your infrastructure at a high level, they can be implemented once and used everywhere.